ester-t-s/osm-public-space-mapper/README.md

 ## Project description
 This repository includes a python script to identify and map publicly accessible space based on OpenStreetMap Data.
 I developed it as part of Master thesis.
 The underlying understanding of public space is publicly accessible and usable areas that are outdoor and urban.
+My talk at FOSSGIS 2023 can be viewed [here](https://pretalx.com/fossgis2023/talk/Y77U8A/) (in German)

 ## Usage
 The script works with an extract of OSM data, for example downloaded from Geofabrik and cropped with a command line tool like Osmosis.
 Results on the edges are improved if complete ways are added, e.g. with Osmosis: